-Is pooping a lot a sign of period?
+Is pooping a lot a sign of pregnancy or period?

-So if getting pregnant and pooping a lot aren’t necessarily linked, can it be a sign of your period?
-It sure can be, yes.
+So if getting pregnant and pooping a lot isn’t necessarily linked, can it be a sign of your period?

 Research has found 34% of women report experiencing gastrointestinal issues, including diarrhea, during their period.